It’s time to make a simple paper toy today: Let’s learn how to make a whirligig! This is a 5-minute paper craft that illustrates dynamics to kids.

 - Step Three Punch a hole in the center of the topmost spiral.

 - Step Four Tie a string through the center

 You’re done!
+Now that you know how to make whirligig, make a few more.
 Go run around the yard with them or hang them up and watch them dance!
 If they twist up on you gently lay them down, rearrange the spirals so everything is flat, then pull up again on the string.

 This project made me think of Alexander Calder mobiles.
 In the world of kinetic artists he ranks close to the top.
 His mobiles are truly wondrous to watch gently sway back and forth.
 I’ll never forget the first time I saw an enormous Calder mobile in person at the National Gallery of Art: color, physics, and art combined in a stunning sculpture.